There are many ways to invest $10,000. What would you do with it?

 Now, you might not earn that much with AcreTrader, but then again, you might.
 Land is almost always valuable.
 As Mark Twain once said, “Buy land.
 They’re not making it anymore.”

-4. Invest in a Small Business
+4. Small Business

 One way to invest $10,000 that could be beneficial is to invest it in a small business.
 Now, you might not want to sock all ten grand into a business.
 Like any other investment, investing in small companies can be risky.